AdobeDocs/media-analytics.en/help/implementation/variables/ads/ad-break-name.md

 >[!ENDSHADEBOX]

 The ad break name variable is the friendly name of the ad break (for example, `"pre-roll"`, `"mid-roll-1"`, `"post-roll"`).
 The value is set on the ad-break object, not on individual ads.
-The Pod name reporting dimension is auto-populated as a classification of the Ad pod dimension from this value.

 | Property | Value |
 | --- | --- |